redcanaryco/atomic-red-team/Windows/Payloads/AppCompatShims/README.md

 Otherwise you can roll your own.

-##### This Shim Injects a DLL named AtomicTest.DLL from C:\Tools into an Applicaiton named AtomicTest.exe
+##### This Shim Injects a DLL named AtomicTest.DLL from C:\Tools into an Application named AtomicTest.exe